mxstbr/pgp.asc/README.md

 ### How is this decentralized?

-&gt; de·cen·tral·ize
+> de·cen·tral·ize

-&gt; To undergo redistribution or dispersal away from a central location or authority.
+> To undergo redistribution or dispersal away from a central location or authority.

 [Source](http://www.thefreedictionary.com/decentralized)